 Next, start your pork – as I said I seared it in a pan then put it in the oven but you can also grill it.
 While it’s cooking, get your rice cooking and make up your salad dressing.
 Pull a few cilantro leaves off the stem and chop a little red onion ready to add to your bowls.
 Once the pork is cooked, let it rest a few minutes while you put your bowls together.
 First, put in the rice and top with the pickled veg, salad leaves, cilantro and onion.
 Slice up the pork and add it on top.
 Drizzle over the dressing and dig in to the deliciousness.

 This Vietnamese-style pork and rice bowl is a great way to have a really tasty, flavorful meal without taking too long to make which is perfect for busy nights.
 The pork is tender and flavorful, the pickled vegetables crunchy and sweet-savory.
-Plus, the leftovers are pretty amazing as a bahn mi sandwich as well.
-So get down to Walmart, find yourself some Smithfield Marinated Fresh Pork and get yourself a taste of Vietnam (with a fraction of the cost and the time to get there!).
+Plus, the leftovers are pretty amazing as a banh mi sandwich as well.
+So get yourself a taste of Vietnam (with a fraction of the cost and the time to get there!).

 Vietnamese-style pork and rice bowl